-People that had issues with drinking and no longer drank.
-I always thought that those who never drank were the lucky one’s.
+I looked up to people that had issues with drinking, but no longer drank.
+I always thought that those who never drank were the lucky ones.
 I actually wanted to be the person who didn’t need to have a drink.
 That is my beautiful wife, take or leave it, no problem.

 There is a saying that if you want “To attain knowledge, add things everyday.
 To attain wisdom, remove things every day.”

 I know my goals and I have never once written down drinking as part of the plan.
 Sometimes quickly, sometimes slowly, why I quit drinking is because it took me a long time to realize that sacrificing short-term gratification for long-term and big picture satisfaction is best for me.